dc232/Google_test_task/README.md

         - Ansible
         - apache-libcloud (GCE dynamic inventory plugin)

-3. Move the newly created account.json file to the project directory (Google_test_task) and also to the static_IP/ folder
+3. Move the newly created account.json file to the project directory (Google_test_task) and also to the static_IP/ folder.

+4. Ensure that you have set the variables for the static_IP/Secrets.tf to the same values as that of Secrets.tf in the main project folder.
+     1. To do this
+         - Run the command ```cat variables.tf``` in the main project folder (see section marked Terraform variable setup) and copy the information accordingly to the file marked static_IP/Secrets.tf

 ## runme script important variables and functions
 1. In runme modify the variable ```GMAIL_ACCOUNT_USERNAME_FOR_SSH``` as this needed to create a username for the SSH key setup under metada in GCP.
 The username is added as a comment to the puplic key in this case named gcloud_instance_key.pub located in the vm_instance_keypair folder upon creation as seen in the snippet below.